Breaking the Waves (1996), George Dibble

 RATING: 4/5 DATE: 12/27/24

-Queer (2024), Ethan Anderson
+Queer (2024), Ethan Taylor

 My dad used to buzz my head for the first 10 years of my life.
 A nice close shave right against my skull.
 My skull had great shape.
 I don’t know why I only ever had buzzes for so long, but I know when I started to grow my hair out I also started to become moodier.
 My mom used to tease me and say I was nicer when I had short hair and that every time I cut my hair I had a weight lifted off of me.
 My “countenance“ became lighter without the long strands of hair weighing me down.